Zoo City Motor Sports Park Rule Book

 All 50cc Riders Receive Awards

-legal guardians or authorized adults must remain present at all times during the Event
+Parents, legal guardians or authorized adults must remain present at all times

-authorization signed by the riders parents or legal guardians giving responsibility to authorized adults must be kept on file
+signed by the riders parents or legal guardians giving responsibility to authorized adults must be kept on file with the riders

-under the legal age of majority may compete without the written consent (signature on Official Entry Form & Minor Waiver)
+the legal age of majority may compete without the written consent (signature on Official Entry Form & Minor Waiver) of

 must provide a notarized statement indicating they have been given the authority by the parent or legal guardian to be responsible